ISPMBern/basic-statistics-and-projects-in-R/README.md

 ## Contact

-If you have any questions regarding the course, please get in touch with us at <phs-info.ispm@unibe.ch> or [christian.althaus@unibe.ch](mailto:phs-info.ispm@unibe.ch).
+If you have any questions regarding the course, please get in touch with us at <phs-info.ispm@unibe.ch> or <christian.althaus@unibe.ch>.